 Top College Grad Job Interview Tips

-- Share Examples.
-For each of those assets be prepared to share an example or anecdote which shows how you used that strength to complete an academic project or successfully carry out a work or co-curricular role.
+Share Examples.
+For each of those assets be prepared to share an example or anecdote which shows how you used that strength to complete an academic project or successfully carry out work or a co-curricular role.
 Sharing "real life" examples will help you show the interviewer that you're qualified for the position.

-- Practice Interviewing.
+Practice Interviewing.
 Review common interview questions and think about how you would respond.
 Practice your responses with advisers and use the interview preparation modules offered by the career office at your college.
 The more you practice, the more comfortable you'll be during job interviews.

-- Conduct Informational Interviews.
+Conduct Informational Interviews.
 Conduct informational interviews with college alumni who work in your target field.
 Find out key trends and what it takes to be a success.

-- Research the Company.
+Research the Company.
 Research your target organization.
 Learn about their challenges and accomplishments.
 Read the press releases on their website.
 Look for articles in the business press evaluating the progress of the organization.
 Search Google and social media for news about the organization.

-- Pay Attention to Your Body Language.
+Pay Attention to Your Body Language.
 During the interview watch your body language: shake hands firmly, make eye contact as you articulate your points, and sit up straight.

-- Listen to the Interview Questions.
-Listen carefully before you respond to questions, ask for clarification if you are uncertain about the focus of a query.
+Listen to the Interview Questions.
+Listen carefully before you respond to questions, and ask for clarification if you are uncertain about the focus of a query.
 It's fine to take a few moments to frame your response.

-- Summarize Why the Job is a Fit.
+Summarize Why the Job is a Fit.
 Towards the end of the interview if you are still interested in the job, let the recruiter know that you think the job is an excellent fit (summarize briefly why) and that you are highly interested.

-- Don't Forget to Say Thank You.
+Don't Forget to Say Thank You.
 Make sure you get the contact information for your interviewer and send a follow-up email or letter as soon as possible after the meeting.
 In addition to thanking them, reference anything which they said that enhanced your interest and briefly summarize why you think the job is an excellent match.